Make-Magazine/makerfaire/wp-content/plugins/gravityview-datatables/readme.txt

 == Installation ==

-1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
+1. Upload plugin files to your plugins folder, or install using WordPress's built-in Add New Plugin installer
 2. Activate the plugin
 3. Follow the instructions

 == Changelog ==

+= 2.5.1 on November 4, 2021 =

+* Fixed: DataTables scripts would not load when manually outputting the contents of the `[gravityview]` shortcode.
+Requires GravityView 2.13.4 or newer.

 = 2.5 on October 7, 2021 =